Home | About USIG | What's New | Events

 A. Types of Organizations

-International grantmakers commonly encounter three forms:
+International grantmakers commonly encounter five forms:

-(i) public associations,
+1. public associations,

 B. Tax Laws [1]

-Russia's structure adds another layer of complexity, as Russia is a federation with 89 territorial jurisdictions.
+Russia's structure adds another layer of complexity, as Russia is a federation with 83 territorial jurisdictions.
 In theory, regional and local legislation should be consistent with federal law, but in practice inconsistencies have emerged.
 Local laws may provide benefits to NCOs beyond those offered under federal law.
-[4] This Note primarily focuses on federal legislation, but it would also be prudent to review the regional and local legislation where a prospective grantee is registered to obtain a full understanding of the applicable regulations.
+[2] This Note primarily focuses on federal legislation, but it would also be prudent to review the regional and local legislation where a prospective grantee is registered to obtain a full understanding of the applicable regulations.

 II.
 Applicable Laws